What does a credit bureau actually do?

 What if your file shows "no credit history"?

 If a bureau returns no file or no scoreable history, it means no creditor has reported any account activity associated with your ITIN to that bureau yet.
-This isn't an error — it's a starting state.
+This isn't an error, it's a starting state.
 The solution is opening at least one account that reports to that specific bureau.
 Secured cards and credit-builder loans that explicitly report to all three bureaus are the most efficient way to build a file at every bureau simultaneously.
 Once you have six months of reported history on at least one account, a FICO score can be generated.
 For step-by-step instructions, see our building credit history guide.
-For checking what score you have today, see how to check your credit score with an ITIN.
+For checking what score you have today, see how to check your credit score with an ITIN, or read the complete ITIN credit score guide for the full picture.